corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-You'd be forgiven if you called it a day at this point.
+Much nicer.
-However, to truly embrace Rust, it always helps to take a step back and think about our problem for a little longer.
+However, to truly embrace Rust, it always helps to take a step back and think about the root of the problem.
 This is where you can really grow as a programmer.

-## Use Proper Error Handling
+## Tip #4: Use Proper Error Handling

 We left a few things on the table so far; one obvious one is error handling.
-It depends on the business logic how you want to handle invalid lines, but let's assume we want to return an error if the file is malformed.
+How you want to handle invalid lines depends on the business logic, but let's assume we want to immediately return an error if the file is malformed.

 ```rust
 use std::collections::HashMap;